gianmillare/gianmillare/README.md

 ### Hi there!
 My name is Gian 👋

-## I'm a Senior Data Analyst, and I live where Technology and Innovation meet 🤝!
+## I'm a Senior Data Analyst and aspiring Software Engineer 🤝!
 - 🐍 &nbsp; I primarily code in Python, but I also use JavaScript, SQL, and Tableau.
 - 🤖 &nbsp; I love problem solving -- and building things to solve those problems.
 - 📚 &nbsp; I am currently tranistioning my career from data science to software engineering.